jba/codec/README.md

 If a struct's fields are changed, the numbers can change.
 To avoid this, the generator reads the previously assigned numbers from the generated file and maintains them in the new file.
-The advantage of this scheme is that the struct decoder can contain a switch with hard-coded cases, resulting in an efficient jump table.
+The advantage of this scheme is that it results in a simpler encoder and decoder.
 The disadvantage is that the existing generated files must be kept around to preserve the numbering.
 This isn't typically a problem, because the generated files will be checked in to the source code control repository with the rest of the code and travel with the repository.

 Interface values are encoded as a pair of a type number and the value.
 The type numbers are assigned during encoding and stored at the beginning of the